-Mixing: This is the time to fine tune your music.
-It's critical to have mixes that represent the intentions of the artist.
-My approach is to communicate with you and gather reference material before pulling up any tracks.
+It's critical to have mixes that represent the intentions of the artist/producer.
+My approach is to focus on communication and gather reference materials.
 I don't believe there is a "right" or "wrong" way in the mixing process.
-I consider the song to be the most important guide in making mix decisions.
-Separation is also a key component to having clarity and consistency between speakers; I use a combination of digital and analog tools to accomplish this.
+I will use whatever methods are necessary to help you achieve your goals.
+Separation is a key component to mix clarity and consistency between speakers; I use a combination of digital and analog tools to accomplish this.

 This is my bread and butter.
-I have been tuning vocals for most of my 20 years.
+I have been tuning vocals since 1998.
 I do not quantize to pitch unless asked to do so.
-When transparent tuning is required, I listen to each word or phrase and make tuning decisions by putting the vocal in the context of the music.
-I will carefully review any tuning changes to make sure they blend into the soundscape and remain transparent.
+When transparent tuning is required, I listen to the vocal in the context of the music and carefully review any tuning changes to make sure they blend into the soundscape and remain transparent.

 Interview with The Noise Floor Studio